ethanlabs101/rofi-emulator-menu/retro-fi-mds/favorites.md

 favorite1

 - I created a few system tools that are accessible through the rofi menu.
-Here is the Favorites Menu which has many features.
+Here is the Favorites Menu which has many useful features.
 This mini-guide will help direct you, its designed to be very user friendly.